mpalazzolo/apple-music-python/README.md

 ## Getting Started

 ### Documentation
-Find full documentation of the project here: https://apple-music-python.readthedocs.io
+Find more documentation of the project here: https://apple-music-python.readthedocs.io

 ### Prerequisites

 You must have an Apple Developer Account and a MusicKit API Key.
 See instructions on how to obtain these here: [Getting Keys And Creating Tokens.](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens)

 To access a user's library, you need to have a music_user_token.
-See MusicKit for instructions: [User Authentication for MusicKit.] (https://developer.apple.com/documentation/applemusicapi/user_authentication_for_musickit)
+See MusicKit for instructions: [User Authentication for MusicKit.](https://developer.apple.com/documentation/applemusicapi/user_authentication_for_musickit)

 ### Dependencies